July 1st, 2025: Congratulations to Luyang on being selected to speak at the ISMB/ECCB 2025 joint conference and on winning a conference fellowship.

 NASH App: An open-source data portal to overview the molecular landscape of Non-Alcoholic Steatohepatitis

-Teaching Materials: Master Programme in Bioinformatics (Internal only) Personal Notes: Designing/updating this site (Internal only)
+Teaching Materials: Master Programmes in Bioinformatics/Clinical Immunology (Internal only) Recommended Readings: (Internal only)